wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/03-Advanced-Blocks/02-Nested-Blocks.md

 Either way, by specifying the allowed blocks, you can control which blocks can be added to your block.

-Your requirements will determine which method you use, using the allowedBlocks property of the InnerBlocks component is generally used when you want the allowed blocks to be changed dynamically, based on the block's attributes, whereas using the allowedBlocks property of the block metadata is generally used when you want to restrict the allowed blocks to a fixed set of blocks that doesn't change.
+Your requirements will determine which method you use.

+Using the `allowedBlocks` property of the `InnerBlocks` component is generally used when you want the allowed blocks to be changed dynamically, based on the block's attributes.

+Using the `allowedBlocks` property of the block metadata is generally used when you want to restrict the allowed blocks to a fixed set of blocks that doesn't change.

 ## Block template

-One of the main features of the InnerBlocks component is the ability to define a template for the block.
+One of the main features of the `InnerBlocks` component is the ability to define a template for the block.

 This allows you to define a set of blocks that are automatically added to the block when it is first inserted into the editor.

-To do this, you can use the template property of InnerBlocks, which accepts an array of block items.
+To do this, you can use the template property of `InnerBlocks`, which accepts an array of block items.

 Each block items requires the name of the block and an object that specifies the attributes each block.

+For example, to define a template that includes an image, heading, and paragraph block, you can use the following code:

 ```js
 <InnerBlocks